 Detroit was transformed during World War II.
 However, one of the changes that is often overlooked is the war's effect on childhood.
 The war imposed new responsibilities on children, pushing them to quickly adopt adult roles.
 These changes forced a reorientation of the school system.
-In the end, instructional objectives had
+In the end, instructional objectives had book that examines the conflicted experiences in Detroit during World War II.

 Karen Miller is an Associate Professor in the Department of History at Oakland University.
-She specializes in 20th century American public policy making and is currently working on a book that examines the conflicted
+She specializes in 20th century American public policy making and is currently working on a